Darlington New Orleans Jazz

 We are pleased to welcome the Barnhart’s back in April with Jeff Barnhart’s Mr. Men featuring John Hallum, reeds, Keith Stephen Guitar and Banjo and Bruce Rollo, string bass

-Our regulars know what to expect -
+Our regulars know what to expect - an afternoon of first class jazz, played by these fine musicians.

 The Windy City Weatherbirds are a London based Trad Jazz group specialising in Swing and Dixieland music inspired by our love of Bobby Hackett, Jack Teagarden, Louis Armstrong, Muggsy Spanier and Wild Bill Davison to name a few!